bwakedavis/Crowd-funding-SmartContract/highOrderArrayMethods/README.md

 # Understanding JavaScript High Order Array Methods

-The es6+ array methods are now a way to go when working with arrays and objects in an array.They can save you a lot of pain.
+The es6+ array methods are now a way to go when working with arrays and objects in an array.They can save you a lot of pain and even make you say **bye** to loops 😁😁😁

 Lets have a look at the most used ones: